9. What is direct responsible charge experience?

 - College credit for courses which are directly relevant to the operation, maintenance or management of a wastewater or water system and which address influences on water quality, public health or environmental protection will be issued 15 TCHs for each credit hour.

-The number of TCHs required every three years for each license is as follows:
+The number of TCHs required every three-year cycle for license types:

 C-3, C-4, N-3, N-4, S-3, S-4, T-3, T-4, W-3, W-4

 36 hrs (maximum of 12 hrs will be accepted in Safety related training)

 C-1, C-2, N-1, N-2, S-1, S-2, T-1, T-2, W-1, W-2